steven112163/Cryptology/README.md

 * Cryptology-HW6: writing only

 ## Description
-Homeworks of Cryptology in NCTU 2019 fall semester.</br>
+Homeworks of Cryptology in NCTU fall semester 2019.</br>
 This repository includes writing homeworks and programming homeworks.